-For monetary transactions, it is recommended to show a detailed breakdown of the transaction amount.
+For monetary transactions, we recommend showing a detailed breakdown of the transaction amount.

 The receipt should carry the summary of the transaction, consistent with the information from the Confirmation Moment.
 For more information, see After Commit Action Types in Transactional Workflows.

-A receipt may also be leveraged when providing updates on an activity.
-For more information, see What Is Displayed in an Activity Card]
+A receipt can also be leveraged when providing updates on an activity.
+For more information, see What Is Displayed in an Activity Card

 Bixby’s dialog in the Result Moment should be leveraged to provide a summary or commentary on the results shown in the content zone.
 For more information on how to write dialog, see the writing guidelines.

-You can read more about these components in the Result View section on the Building Views page of the Developer Guide or the reference pages linked below.
+For more information on when to use these various components, see Designing With Bixby Views and Components and Layout Pattens.
+You can read more about these components in the Result View section on the Building Bixby Views page of the Developers' Guide or the reference pages linked below.